mavericks065/feedback-prez/slides.md

 class: center, middle

-## How can I make a better application for my customers?
+## How can I reduce the time spend on bugs?

 ![talk](./img/talk.png)